fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Discounts/Applying Discounts to Sales Orders.md

 4. In the pop-up picker, choose a percent discount (x% off) by clicking the add button (✚), then click **Done**.
 The discount value will be automatically applied to the **subtotal** and **total** costs.

+⚠️ Note: Even after discounts are applied, you can still add more sales order items.
+The discount values will be updated accordingly.

-5. Finally, click **Save Changes** to apply the discount to the sales order.
+6. Finally, click **Save Changes** to apply the discount to the sales order.

 ### Apply Fixed Discounts to Sales Orders
 ____________________________